jayvynl/django-clickhouse-backend/docs/Configurations.md

 Because work_id and datacenter_id are 5 bits, they should be an integer between 0 and 31.
 CLICKHOUSE_WORKER_ID default to 0, CLICKHOUSE_DATACENTER_ID will be generated randomly if not provided.

 `clickhouse.idworker.snowflake.SnowflakeIDWorker` is not thread safe.
 You could inherit `clickhouse.idworker.base.BaseIDWorker` and implement one, then set `CLICKHOUSE_ID_WORKER` in `settings.py` to doted import path of your IDWorker instance.

+### Other

+#### CLICKHOUSE_ENABLE_UPDATE_ROWCOUNT

+*New in 1.1.6*

+Whether returning rowcount when executing `update` query, default is `True`.

+Django rely on [rowcount](https://peps.python.org/pep-0249/#rowcount) of [Python DBAPI 2.0](https://peps.python.org/pep-0249/) to get number of rows deleted or updated.
+However, clickhouse_driver always have rowcount equals -1 when updating and deleting.

+Updating of Django builtin model instances will [work abnormally](https://github.com/jayvynl/django-clickhouse-backend/issues/9) when this feature is missing.
+To fix this issue, ClickHouse backend use a modified version of clickhouse_driver which execute count aggregation and set rowcount before updating.

+However, this will cause another problem, count aggregation will be extremely slow sometimes, because it scans all affected rows.
+Set `CLICKHOUSE_ENABLE_UPDATE_ROWCOUNT` to `False` when this feature is not needed.